Compiled by the Road Trip Manitoba team

 For a starter, try the Bonfire flatbread or the mussels in a Pernod cream sauce.
-There’s an excellent selection of salads and pizzas to choose from – we’re huge fans of the prosciutto and pear or the spicy Bonfire Hawaiian pizzas – while entrees include beef tenderloin, organic salmon, New Zealand lamb shank, and an impressive list of pastas (the spinach fettuccine with seafood is to die for).
+There’s an excellent selection of salads and pizzas to choose from – we’re huge fans of the prosciutto and pear or the spicy Bonfire Hawaiian pizzas – while entrees include beef tenderloin, organic salmon, New Zealand lamb shank, and an impressive list of pasta (the spinach fettuccine with seafood is to die for).
 Open for dinner every day but Sunday and lunch on Thursdays and Fridays.

 Location: 116 Sherbrook St, Winnipeg, MB R3C 2B4

 One Sixteen is a fantastic culinary experience in Winnipeg, as the West Broadway space actually holds the Good Neighbour Brewing Company Taproom.
 In the taproom, you’ll find a bustling, casual atmosphere punctuated by Good Neighbour’s delicious beer; pair a flight with the unbelievable Fried Pickerel Burger that’s becoming the talk of the town.
 Also on the menu is an assortment of snacks that are perfect for sharing over a pint, including homemade chips and dip or deviled eggs.